twse/bobsgame-extras/README.md

 ## Boot Skin (Windows 9x and ME)
 Available in CS, DA, DE, EN, ES, FI, FR, HU, IT, KO, NL, PL, PT-BR, RU and TR.
 Rename `bobsgame.bmp` to `logo.sys` (copied to the root drive top level directory), `shutdown.bmp` to `logow.sys` and `safetopoweroff.bmp` to `logos.sys` (copied to the Windows directory).

-**Note:** Windows 9x or ME must be in VGA to display the startup or shutdown screens (running in EGA only shows textual messages on startup or shutdown).
+**Note:** Windows 9x or ME must be in VGA to display the startup or shutdown screens (EGA only shows the textual output).

 ## Boot Skin (Windows XP)
 For use with the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin/) only.
 Available in DE, EN, ES, FR, IT, JA, KO, NL, PL, RO, RU, SV and TR.
-Attempting to install with the Windows Vista version will most likely result in an error message, so please don't try it.
+Attempting to install with the Windows Vista version will most likely fail, so please don't try it.
 I created this with Windows Paint.

 ## Palm OS Emulator Skin
 Use this to replace the Generic skin from the executable file (bmp) or simply access them from the Skins dialog (jpg).
 The skin is assigned to some Palm devices.
 The jpg files were created with [PMView](https://www.pmview.com/).

 This skin can be used with the emulators listed below.
 Robert Pelloni is not the original author of these emulators.
 The original copyright notice and the license and contributor list is set forth below.
-Robert Pelloni licenses these emulators to you under the terms set forth in the BobCorporation license agreement.
+Robert Pelloni licenses these emulators to you under the terms set forth in the BobCorporation license agreement (available in BSD-style).
 Robert Pelloni reserves all rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.

 ### Palm Hardware Emulator
 Copyright © 2013-2014 Perpendox Software LLC